 1824-28 – Pelham Crescent and St Mary in the Castle Church were built for Thomas Pelham, the Earl of Chichester.
 He owned Hastings Castle and the land along the shore in front of it, and from 1818 saw an opportunity to develop that land to house the new ‘discriminating population’ of the Hastings.
 He first built Pelham Place, a terrace of seven large houses, just to the west of the end of George Street.
 Then he decided to extend the terrace to create Pelham Crescent and the church.
 By 1823 he had commissioned the well-known architect Joseph Kay (1775-1847) to carry out the scheme, which involved removing much of the cliff and a large part the castle.
 At the same time the Earl carried out a partial excavation and rebuilding of parts of the castle, which his family owned from 1591 to 1951.
 Below the castle, a semi-underground shopping arcade was built first, followed by part of the crescent of grand town houses above and behind the arcade.
 The arcade opened in mid-August 1825, although it was not quite complete.
 The centrepiece of the crescent was St Mary in the Castle Church, a proprietary chapel, the creation of which was given royal assent in May 1825.
 It was consecrated on 28 January 1828.
 The east side of the crescent was completed in that year, and work was also then under way on a terrace of similar houses immediately to the west of the crescent, forming the new Breeds Place.
 They were built by James Lansdell, a Battle builder who married Martha Breeds of the influential local Breeds family.
 The church became parochial in 1884, and ceased being used as such in 1970.
 Hastings Council acquired it in 1990.

 1824 March 1 – The Sussex Advertiser reported that on February 23 the ‘principal inhabitants of Hastings’ held a meeting at the town hall and agreed that a ‘certain number of watchmen, properly armed and accoutred’ should be appointed ‘for the prevention of a repetition of nocturnal depredations, robberies etc and for the protection of property in cases of fire or other accidents’.
+A force was raised by private subscription consisting of nine men.
 The 1820s were a time of high unemployment and a military crackdown on the the smuggling industry in which many local working class people were involved.
 Robbing the large number of upper-class visitors and lodgers in the town was an alternative income.

 1824 May 11 – There was a near riot on East Parade when Hastings Council officers tried to force fisherman Thomas Tassell to move his net shop down the beach.
 The Council were trying to widen the road, but Tassell threatened to chop off the hand of the first person to touch his building.
 Constables were called to keep peace, and later six men were arrested and charges with assault and riot.
 There were then about 60 rope and net shops on the Stade, but as the town attracted more tourists some of the buildings were being converted to retail shops and houses.